tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 # Application Runtime Configuration
-Runtime configuration settings of RhoElements apps are managed through `Config.xml` and `rhoconfig.txt` files. **`Config.xml` is *required* for RhoElements execution, and your app will not start without it**.
-The `Config.xml` file determines features of the RhoElements runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.
+Runtime configuration settings of apps are managed through `Config.xml` and `rhoconfig.txt` files. **`Config.xml` is *required* for application execution, and your app will not start without it**.
+The `Config.xml` file determines features of the application runtime itself, such as the keys that can be intercepted by the application and whether to pre-load modules on startup.
 An example configuration file is provided as part of the installation and many (though not all) settings contain sensible defaults.
-The example `Config.xml` file is bundled with the `rhoelements` gem.
+The example `Config.xml` file is bundled with Rhodes gem.
 Location of the file on various device installations is detailed below.

 The `rhoconfig.txt` file controls the app's startup page, the address of the `RhoConnect` synchronization server, if applicable, and some other settings.